SnailCharger/davan690.github.io/_posts/2019-05-16-searching-inR.md

 ---
-title: "Searching in R"
+title: Searching in R
 permalink: /searchingr.html
-layout: page
+layout: post
-header:
-  overlay_color: "444444"
 ---

 Google Scholar, Web of Science, Scopus, open-access, pre-prints and everything else.
 There are the following packages for doing these searches within R: